BlueByteSystemsInc/PDMShell/src/TRANSITION.md

 ## Important Considerations For Batch Mode
 ![ReferenceDialogSettings](/images/ReferenceDialogSettings.png)

-PDMShell batch transitions are affected by the logged-in user’s Reference Dialog settings.
-If “Select child references during state change” and “Select references that are defined as drawing nodes during state change” are enabled, PDM will also transition referenced files, not just the source files from the CSV.
+PDMShell batch transitions are affected by the logged-in userâ€™s Reference Dialog settings.
+If â€œSelect child references during state changeâ€ and â€œSelect references that are defined as drawing nodes during state changeâ€ are enabled, PDM will also transition referenced files, not just the source files from the CSV.
 If you want PDMShell batch mode to transition only the source files, these options must be disabled for the logged-in user.